chencc33/chencc33/README.md

 ### About Me

 I am a full-stack software engineer pursuing a Master's degree in Data Science at the University of Arizona.

+My past work experience is more language and information related.
+I have worked as a graduate research associate at the University of Arizona to maintain and expand a rule-based information extraction system to improve the performance of a Neural Dialog Act Classifier to improve team communication.

-I have learned skills in Javascript, Python, React/Redux, Flask, SQLAlchemy, Express, Sequelize, and Node.js, which I have used to develop several web applications.
-I have experience in web development, object-oriented programming, and test-driven development.
+I am currently pursuing a career in software engineering.
+I have learned skills in Javascript, Python, React/Redux, Flask, SQLAlchemy, Express, Sequelize, R, and Node.js, which I have used to develop several web applications.
+In addition, I have experience in web development, object-oriented programming, and test-driven development.

+Now, I am in a team of one University of Arizona faculty member and four graduate students to develop a tool to help low-income families in Pima county, Arizona, through the difficult Arizona summers.
+I am proud that we can solve real, life-threatening problems with coding.

 I am a hard worker, a quick learner, excellent at communication, and able to simultaneously work under high-demand situations on several projects.
 I look forward to discussing how I can help solve any challenges you may have and build positive applications.